GoBlog

 • Computer Science

-In order to be a competitive candidate for highly selective universities nowadays, you need the coursework to back up your Academic Potential.
-This can be difficult if you can not get the course you wanted to sign up for.
-Or in some cases, the course is not even available in your school.
-So whether your high school doesn’t offer AP Physics 1 or it has placed you into Geometry Common Core.
-Rather than your desired Algebra course, you can use UC Scout to take courses that your high school isn’t providing you.
+In order to be a competitive candidate for highly selective universities nowadays, you need the coursework to back up your academic potential.
+This can be difficult if you cannot get the course you wanted to sign up for or if the course is not even available in your school.
+So whether your high school doesn’t offer AP Physics 1 or it has placed you into Geometry Common Core rather than your desired Algebra course, you can use UC Scout to take courses that your high school isn’t providing.

-Common use cases arise for prospective Engineering majors.
-For example, many students are placed into a math pathway that leads up to Precalculus in the 12th grade.
-On the other hand, some of their peers are on track to completing Calculus by then.
-In order for said student to compensate for the competitive disadvantage, it would be wise to consider enrolling in a UC Scout On-Demand course for AP Calculus AB.
+Here’s an example of what that might look like for a prospective Engineering major.
+Let’s say this student was placed into a math pathway that leads up to taking Precalculus in 12th grade, while other students are on track for completing Calculus by then.
+In order to demonstrate proficiency in math and compensate for this competitive disadvantage, this student might consider enrolling in a UC Scout On-Demand course for AP Calculus AB.

-Separately, Engineering majors typically don’t get the chance to take AP Physics until their 12th grade.
-This prevents students from demonstrating their physics aptitude prior to submitting their college applications.
-Hence, for students who are looking to demonstrate such aptitude before college applications are submitted, UC Scout can prove useful in filling this educational, major-oriented gap.
+Similarly, Engineering majors typically don’t get the chance to take AP Physics until 12th grade.
+This prevents students from demonstrating their physics aptitude prior to submitting college applications.
+Hence, for students who are looking to demonstrate such aptitude before college applications are submitted, UC Scout can prove useful in filling in this gap.
 Find more information here about what classes are important to take, as well as get A’s in, for which major.

 A Final Word of Caution

 Like all outside coursework, UC Scout will only help you if you get an A in the classes you take.
-Hence, it’s worth preparing early for said courses in order to maximize your chances of getting an A. Lastly, we recommend students take UC Scout, and any outside coursework, during the summer when school has ended.
+It’s worth preparing early for said courses in order to maximize your chances of getting an A. Lastly, we recommend students take UC Scout, and any outside coursework, during the summer, after school has ended.
 Juggling six academic subjects is already hard enough.
 The last thing you want is to burn out and underperform in all your classes.

 Since some of the programs are already prerecorded video courses, take your time.
 Don’t rush to get through it and then suffer with a poorer grade.
-Therefore, just like taking any other testing, like the SAT or ACT, prepare for it properly.
+Just like you’d spend time carefully preparing for the SAT, go slowly and study along the way so that you’re taking full advantage of this opportunity and performing at your max.

 Ariana Lee